asehmi/using_chatgpt_kedro_streamlit_app/README.md

 - Plotly charting
 - (Check out my [gists](https://gist.github.com/asehmi) for more Streamlit goodies)

+## Disclaimer

-**Note**: _This is a demo of Kedro and Streamlit concepts and the results should not be taken seriously!
+**Note**: _This application is a demo of Kedro and Streamlit concepts and the results should not be taken seriously!
 The Linear Regression model is highly simplistic._

+- All investments involve risk, and the past performance of a crypto-currency, security, industry, sector, market, financial product, trading strategy, or individual’s trading does not guarantee future results or returns.
+- Investors are fully responsible for any investment decisions they make.
+Such decisions should be based solely on an evaluation of their financial circumstances, investment objectives, risk tolerance, and liquidity needs.
+- The information you derive from the outputs of this application do not constitute investment advice.
+I will not accept liability for any loss or damage, including without limitation any loss of profit, which may arise directly or indirectly from use of or reliance on such information.

 ## Installation